pdeschen/wuff-wiki/Default-manifest.md

 Wuff generates default OSGi manifest for all applied Wuff plugins.
 It uses various project properties - version, name, dependencies, classpath etc. - as input for manifest generation.
 The default manifest does not pollute program sources: it is generated as a temporary file in buildDir.

+If no additional configuration specified, the default manifest is used as the resulting "MANIFEST.MF" in the JAR-file.

 If we provide our own MANIFEST.MF (either in "src/main/resources/META-INF" or in "META-INF"), Wuff merges our manifest and default manifest to produce the resulting "MANIFEST.MF" in the JAR-file.

 If we program jar/manifest properties in "build.gradle", they are also merged into the resulting "MANIFEST.MF" in the JAR-file.